deepalir25/Real-Madrid-Sports-Team/README.md

 # Real Madrid Fan Hub

-This is a basic static website created as part of a university assignment on Web Interface Technologies.
+This is a basic static website created as part of a university assignment.

 ## Developer
 Deepali Rajput